-This one semester course provides an opportunity for students to study group behavior and basic human institutions.
-Broad areas of content include the study of institutions found in all societies, such as the family, religious community organizations, political and social groups, and leisure time organizations.
-Moral values, traditions, folkways, the mobility of people, and other factors in society which influence group behavior are also studied.
+Grade Level: 12 This one semester course provides an opportunity for students to study group Course #: 1534 behavior and basic human institutions.
+Broad areas of content include the study of Length: 1 Semester institutions found in all societies, such as the family, religious community Credit(s): One organizations, political and social groups, and leisure time organizations.
+Moral Diploma: Counts as an Elective values, traditions, folkways, the mobility of people, and other factors in society which for all diplomas; General, Core influence group behavior are also studied.
+40, Academic Honors, Technical Honors Prerequisite: None